amanrj07/PatientFlow/README.md

 # PatientFlow
-A slot booking system for patients (OPDs) &amp; slot management system for doctors and management bodies.A slot booking system for patients (OPDs) &amp; slot management system for doctors/receptionist.
+A slot booking system for patients (OPDs) &amp; a slot management system for doctors and management bodies.A slot booking system for patients (OPDs) &amp; a slot management system for doctors/receptionists.